Mechanical Engineer Resume: ATS Optimization Guide

 - Production volume handled

-Professional Summary for Mechanical Engineers
+Writing an ATS-Optimized Professional Summary/Profile for Mechanical Engineers

 Write it to mirror the specific engineering domain in the JD.